EdvinFlodstrom/React-Quiz/README.md

 I knew I'd have to set the `PropertyNamingPolicy` - I had code prepared for this.
 The `new` part was what I didn't quite figure out.
 But hey, I was kind of close, and I learned some more about DI!

 Now, I'm going to attempt to slap the contents of `Startup.cs` into `Program.cs`.
 I know this is possible (I did from the start of this project), but I don't know how well this'll go.
 So, I'll commit and push any changes so that I can always roll back, should I manage to blow up the local repository.

+Wouldn't you know it - worked perfectly!
+I followed some instructions, and now two classes, two files, are one.
+Looks rather slick, if I daresay so myself.
+I haven't noticed any problems in the API, so I'll assume it works as expected.

+Now, for another slightly risky step - changing from SQL Server to SQLite.
+Why?
+Because it'll be infinitely much easier to manage between machines, and I know this will be necessary eventually.
+And also because I don't need a full SQL Server for this little project.
+Apparently, an SQLite database can (theoretically) manage up to like 9 quintillion questions.
+Don't think I'll need quite that many...